bolrog/d2dx/README.md

 D2DX is free software, but if you enjoy the project and want to buy me a coffee, [click here](https://commerce.coinbase.com/checkout/13ed8fc7-d7f3-428c-b834-ab7bd6501db7).

 ## Recent release history

+### 0.99.529
+  - Add motion prediction for 1.09d, complete except for hovering text (it's coming).
+  - Fix low fps in the menus for 1.09d.

 ### 0.99.527b
   - Add 'filtering' option in cfg file, which allows using bilinear filtering or Catmull-Rom for scaling the game,